NIW vs EB-1 Green Card | Similarities & Differences

 • With an EB-1, you do not need to be actively working to qualify, which is not the case for the NIW.

 If you are fortunate enough to find yourself in a position where you can choose between an EB-1 and an NIW, either option may be better for you depending on your circumstances.
+It may be wise to file both petitions simultaneously.
 The best course of action is to bring the choice before an immigration attorney to review your case.

-The main benefit of both the EB-1 and NIW lies in the fact that they don’t require a PERM Labor Certification.
+The main benefit of both the EB-1 and NIW lies in the fact that they don’t require a PERM Labor Certification, which in total takes ~2 years.
 The PERM is a process put in place by the Department of Labor in order to prevent employers from abusing the green card process and displacing U.S. workers.
 It requires employers to go through an extensive recruiting process for the job of the beneficiary to ensure that no qualified U.S. workers are available for the position.

 did you know about eb1